SciNet: Evaluating AI Agents in Relation-Aware Scientific Literature Retrieval

 \section{Introduction}

-The rapid development of AI agent has given rise to advanced research tools, such as \textbf{\textit{Deep Research}}~\citep{openai-deepresearch-2025}, fostering the progress of automated scientific systems which are often referred to as AI Scientists~\citep{yamada2025ai, lu2024ai}.
-The effective operation of such systems relies on a core capability: high-quality literature retrieval, which is essential to accurately identify related work and position research projects within the existing literature.
-However, literature retrieval in scientific research is non-trivial, as it requires accurately understanding the deeper relations in the scientific network.
+The rapid development of AI agents has given rise to advanced research tools, such as \textit{Deep Research}~\cite{openai-deepresearch-2025}, fostering the progress of automated scientific systems, often referred to as AI Scientists~\cite{yamada2025ai, lu2024ai}.
+The effective operation of such systems relies on a core capability: high-quality \emph{information retrieval}, which is essential for accurately identifying related work and positioning research projects within the existing literature.

+However, information retrieval in scientific research is inherently non-trivial, as it requires understanding not only content-level relevance but also the deeper relational structure of the scientific network.
 Figure~\ref{fig:intro-case} illustrates three representative retrieval cases across different scholarly scenarios: \textit{evaluating knowledge structure}, \textit{understanding peer assessment}, and \textit{capturing collective dynamics}.
-All these retrieval heavily rely on the scientific network, highlighting the critical importance of relation-aware retrieval~\citep{Xu2025TowardLR, Shao2024BeyondIG}.
+All these retrieval tasks heavily rely on the scientific network, highlighting the critical importance of relation-aware retrieval.

-However, existing retrieval agents generally struggle to achieve relation-aware retrieval, as also illustrated in Figure~\ref{fig:intro-case}.
-Specifically, embedding-based agents~\citep{beltagy-etal-2019-scibert, cohan-etal-2020-specter, EmbeddingRetrieveFacebook} rely solely on static representations of the literature, limiting them to shallow semantic matching and preventing multi-step, agentic reasoning.
-Meanwhile, Deep Research agents~\citep{he2025pasa, lala2023paperqa, skarlinski2024language}, despite their iterative pipelines, cannot explicitly model and fully leverage the relations encoded in the scientific network.
-Furthermore, existing literature retrieval benchmarks also overlooked the deep relations in the scientific networks.
-Most benchmarks focus primarily on semantic precision, evaluating whether retrieved results are relevant in terms of domain or topic~\citep{ajith2024litsearch, he2025pasa}.
-Although STARK introduces the notion of network~\citep{wu2024stark}, it remains limited to structured hops between entities such as authors, sections, and papers, without addressing the deeper relations that exist directly between the publications themselves~\citep{Shao2025AgentStealthRL}.
+Despite this necessity, current retrieval agents generally fail to achieve relation-aware retrieval, as illustrated in Figure~\ref{fig:intro-case}.
+Embedding-based agents~\cite{beltagy-etal-2019-scibert, cohan-etal-2020-specter, EmbeddingRetrieveFacebook} rely solely on static representations of the literature, limiting retrieval to shallow semantic matching.
+Meanwhile, Deep Research agents~\cite{he2025pasa, lala2023paperqa, skarlinski2024language}, despite their iterative pipelines, lack explicit mechanisms to model and fully exploit the relations encoded in the scientific network.
+Beyond retrieval methods, existing literature retrieval benchmarks similarly overlook deep relational structures in scientific networks.
+Most benchmarks primarily emphasize semantic precision, evaluating whether retrieved results are topically or domain relevant~\cite{ajith2024litsearch, he2025pasa}.
+Although STARK introduces a notion of network structure~\cite{wu2024stark}, it remains limited to structured hops between entities such as authors and affiliations, without capturing the richer relations among publications.